 1. Then make your way down the wharf gangway to the historic Coupeville Wharf.

-The 1905 wharf (pictured above and below), Coupeville’s fourth, was built longer and wider than its previous incarnations, by a group of local farmers and merchants, who wanted to better accommodate their transportation and commerce needs, during daily low tides.
+The 1905 wharf (Coupeville’s fourth) was built longer and wider than its previous incarnations by a group of local farmers and merchants who wanted to better accommodate their transportation and commerce needs during daily low tides.
 The wharf extends 500 feet directly into Penn Cove.

 Over the years the building has been home to Coupeville’s transportation, commerce and industry.
-Today it houses a marine educational center, 2 eating establishments, a great souvenir shop, access to water recreation, moorage, gas and supplies for boats, and the Harbor Master’s Office.
+Today it houses a marine educational center; 2 eating establishments; a souvenir shop; access to water recreation; gas and supplies for boats; and the Harbor Master’s Office.
 The Wharf is owned, operated and maintained by the Port of Coupeville.

 At low tide during early spring and summer, look for the large numbers of starfish attached to the wharf pilings eating mussels.
 Watch for seagulls and crows dropping mussels on the boardwalk to crack their hard shells, and then feasting on the delicious meat.
 Seals, otters, kingfishers and eagles are frequently visible nearby as well.

 Occasionally a star fish will end up as a meal.